SajidhaMS/SajidhaMS/README.md

 - 👀 I’m interested in Mobile Application Development and Full-Stack Development.
 - 🌱 I’m currently looking for a job.
 - 💞️ I’m looking forward to collaborate on Mobile and Web Projects.
-- 📫 How to reach me sajidhasaththar0825@gmail.com
+- 📫 Reach me at sajidhasaththar0825@gmail.com

 <!---
 SajidhaMS/SajidhaMS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.